Legalica Security Infrastructure & Compliance

 6. LIABILITY ALLOCATION FRAMEWORK

 6.1 Shared Responsibility Model: Similar to cloud provider models, liability on the Legalica platform is divided based on control.
 Legalica does not assume liability for infrastructure failures, model hallucinations, or user decisions made without independent verification.
+This Section is subject to Section 12 of the Terms of Service (including its mandatory exceptions for consumers, intent, gross negligence, and personal injury).

 6.2 Responsibility Matrix: